 Series Editors: Dawn Ades and Timothy Mathews

 If the past is continually retold in the present, as Walter Benjamin suggests, what can critical perspectives reveal and what do they obscure about the history of our modern time?
-Art and Thought is a new series that revisits and reconceptualises the histories of modernism, avant-gardism and postmodernism.
-Volumes in the series will each offer a critical perspective developed in response to specific cultural artefacts and their qualities.
-They will engage with literary, artistic and theoretical works, from the past as well as the present, with an emphasis on aesthetic interaction between literature, visual art, film and music, including the livre d’artiste.
-The series is intended to showcase the work of new as well as established scholars, whether monographs, single- or multi-authored collections of essays, or new editions of salient or neglected works, in English or in French.
-Works on translation as well as in translation will be considered.
-For further information, contact the series editors, Dawn Ades and Timothy Mathews, or send an email to email@example.com.
+Art and Thought: Histories of the Avant-Garde revisits and reconceptualises the histories of modernism, avant-gardism and postmodernism.
+Volumes in the series each offer a critical perspective developed in response to specific cultural artefacts and their qualities.
+They will engage with literary, artistic and theoretical works, from the past as well as the present, and explore the interactions between literature, visual art, film and music, including the livre d’artiste.
+The series showcases work by new as well as established scholars, whether monographs, single- or multi-authored collections of essays, and new editions of salient or neglected primary texts in English or French, including original aesthetic works.
+Writing on translation as well as in translation is welcome.
+For further information, contact the series editors, Dawn Ades and Timothy Mathews, or send an email to firstname.lastname@example.org.

 Walter Benjamin nous rappelle que le passé se dit au présent.
 Dans quelle mesure la pensée critique permet-elle d’illuminer notre histoire ?
 La collection Histoires des avant-gardes : art et pensée se propose de penser à nouveaux frais les problématiques liant les esthétiques de la modernité, de l’avant-garde et du postmoderne.
 Chaque volume répondra aux qualités ponctuelles des objets esthétiques et culturels considérés par une perspective critique propre.
 Des œuvres de littérature, d’art et de réflexion y seront abordées, qui souligneront les rapports intimes de l’écriture, du visuel, de la musique, du cinéma.
 Les livres d’artistes ne seront pas oubliés.
 La collection présentera, en langue française ou anglaise, le travail critique de chercheurs établis ou en début de carrière.
-Elle offrira à ses lecteurs des monographies, des collections d’essais critiques, des volumes collectifs, et des éditions nouvelles d’œuvres qui gagnent à être connues ou qui appellent un regard neuf.
-Les travaux sur la traduction seront vivement accueillis.
-Pour tout renseignement supplémentaire, prière de s’adresser aux directeurs de la collection, Dawn Ades et Timothy Mathews, ou d’envoyer un mail à firstname.lastname@example.org.
+Elle offrira à ses lecteurs des monographies, des collections d’essais, des volumes collectifs, et des éditions nouvelles d’œuvres marquantes ou jusqu’à présent négligées, y compris les œuvres littéraires et esthétiques.
+Les œuvres en traduction nouvelle tout comme les travaux sur la traduction même seront vivement accueillis.
+Pour tout renseignement supplémentaire, prière de s’adresser aux directeurs de la collection, Dawn Ades et Timothy Mathews, ou d’envoyer un mail à email@example.com.

-Exile Studies is a series of monographs and edited collections that takes a broad view of exile, including the work and life of refugees of the Nazi period, and beyond.
-The series explores the different global and cultural spaces of exile as well as the specific historical, political and social concerns of exilic writers and artists.
-Of particular interest is scholarship that engages with recent theoretical approaches to exile to shed new light on the unique conditions of mass expulsion by Nazi persecution.
+Exile Studies is a series of monographs and edited collections that takes a broad view of exile, including the life and work of refugees from National Socialism, and beyond.
+The series explores the different global and cultural spaces of exile and refuge as well as the specific historical, political and social concerns of exile writers and artists.
+The series engages with recent theoretical approaches to exile to shed new light on the unique conditions of mass flight from National Socialist persecution, with a particular interest in the work of Jewish refugees of the period.
 A plurality of theoretical approaches is encouraged, featuring research that reaches beyond national frameworks or disciplinary boundaries and takes multi-directional, transcultural or comparative approaches.
-Themes include exclusion and delocalization, legacies of displacement and acculturation, migrating identities of the exile, the mutual impact of cultures, and the historical and political meanings of ‘home’ and ‘homecoming’.
+The series aims to make connections to studies on more recent groups of refugees and to contribute to current debates.
+Themes include persecution, exclusion and delocalization, legacies of displacement, loss and acculturation as well as the creation of new homes and networks.

 The series promotes dialogue among transnational, Jewish and memory studies, and among diaspora, Holocaust and postcolonial studies.
-It invites research that acknowledges questions of gender, race, class and ethnicity as indispensable tools for understanding the cultural processes that reflect on mass expulsions in the century of the refugee.
+It invites research that acknowledges questions of gender, race, class, religion and ethnicity as indispensable tools for understanding the cultural processes connected to the lives and works of refugees and exiles.

 Series Editor: Florian Mussgnug